Making additional contributions is a great way to grow your super.

 - you're under age 67 or

 - you're over age 67 and under age 75 and work at least 40 hours in 30 consecutive days during the financial year; or

-- I was gainfully employed in the previous financial year, I am not gainfully employed in the current finanical year and my 'Total Super Balance' is less than $300,000.1
+- you were gainfully employed in the previous financial year, are not gainfully employed in the current financial year and your 'Total Super Balance' is less than $300,000.1